 Texas legislator, pro-choice activist and candidate for governor Wendy Davis has drawn the red-hot ire of conservatives across America for acting like herself – in Texas.
 Clearly this will not do.
 If there’s one thing we know about Texas regarding liberals it’s SHUT UP.
-And WE HAVE GUNS YA KNOW you wait and see.
+And WE HAVE GUNS YA KNOW.
 Which is why Wendy Davis is already a hero.

 And as long as she doesn’t run off screaming into the night – which would be an option, at least for me, seeing as how it’s Texas I mean my god – the attacks on her are only going to get more and more vicious.

 But Republicans have been like this for years.
 Wendy would be the first to tell you she’s used to it.
-What’s of interest now is who would be the latest to get down on all fours and start snapping at Davis’ heels.
+What’s of interest now is who would be the latest to start snapping at Davis’ heels.